ccsapp/docs/pages/use_case_view_fleet_overview.md

 2. System gives a list of all cars with their VIN, brand, model, and production date to the actor

 Alternative flows:
-2a.
-System detects failure to communicate with the rental system
-    2a1.
-System signals error to the actor and stops the use case

 Information Requirements:
     Connected Car System: